-Kranky Klaus and Spook House are included in The Artangel Collection.
+Kranky Klaus and Spook House are part of The Artangel Collection.